TimMangan/App-Info/docs/Windows/Fiddler/InstallConfigure.md

 The installer adds a shortcut to the start menu and to the desktop.

 ## SilentInstallHQ
-Silent Install HQ currently provides no information on the silent install of this app.
+Silent Install HQ provides this information on the silent install of this app: https://silentinstallhq.com/?s=fiddler

 ## Typical Configuration Items